-If you wish to be flexible taking Ukrainian classes when it’s convenient for you, you can find a Ukrainian language tutor.
+If you wish to take Ukrainian classes when it’s convenient for you, you can find a Ukrainian language tutor.

-My recommendation is the service called Ваш репетитор where I used to be listed as a tutor.
-You can fill in the form on their website or chat with them online requesting a teacher of Ukrainian as a foreign language.
+My recommendation is the service called Ваш репетитор where I used to work as a tutor.
+You can fill in the form on their website or chat with them online by requesting a teacher with Ukrainian as a foreign language.
 They have a database of teachers and they will choose one for you for free!
 This is the form:

-Their website is in Ukrainian and Russian, so it would be the best if you ask a Ukrainian friend to help you with this.
+Their website is in Ukrainian and Russian so it would be best if you ask a Ukrainian friend to help you with this.

-Did you have any other things to prepare before coming to Ukraine before?
+Did you have to prepare any other things before coming to Ukraine?
 Share with us in the comments below!
 And if you are all ready to come, ласкаво просимо до України! – Welcome to Ukraine!